nouman91/codeink/content/blog/point-free-programming/index.md

 Focus on *sort* method.
 We are getting the sorter we need and passing in the column name on which we want to sort but notice we are not passing sort arguments.
 They will automatically be passed in.
 Our *stringSorter* is returning a function which is doing sorting in point free way.
 Take a moment and let it sink ink.
 Maybe try copy-pasting this snippet and try playing with it.

-Lets now convert this example to the normal way, with points and without closure.
-While we are at it, lets also get ride of arrow functions.
+Lets now convert this example to the normal way, with points, and without closure.
+While we are at it, let's also get rid of arrow functions.
 This will make it more understandable and help to compare the two techniques.

 ```javascript
 function stringSorter (col, a, b) {